AhsanShabbir/w3bane/README.md

 # Use only for educational purpose

-# Developer is not responsible for any of your actions.
-You are sole responsible for all of your action either good or bad using this peice of code.
+# You are solely responsible for all of your action, either good or bad using this piece of code.
+Developer shall not held responsible for any matter.